ryano144/terraform-modules/docs/module-validation.md

 This document describes the validation process for Terraform modules in the monorepo.

+## Repository Principles

+This monorepo enforces the following principles for all modules and services:

+- **Self-Contained Repository Deployment Principle:** Every module must be self-contained, including all code, tests, and pipeline logic needed for deployment and validation.
+See [Self-Contained Repository Deployment Principle](./principles/self-contained-repository-deployment-principle.md).
+- **Single Purpose Repository Principle:** Each module must focus on a single responsibility, producing a single, environment-agnostic artifact or service.
+See [Single Purpose Repository Principle](./principles/single-purpose-repository-principle.md).

 ## Module Types

 The repository supports several types of Terraform modules, each with specific validation rules: